Our Family

 First Expression Communities would, in many respects, exhibit a spiritual life and worship service that is fully evangelical, fully charismatic and fully sacramental.
 These communities strive to be characterized by the best elements of each of the three streams.

 Second Expression Communities are fully sacramental, and. embrace what many would describe as the “high church” paradigm.
 Their church services would be a liturgical experience from beginning to end; likely including formal prayers of the people, congregational prayers of penitence, professing a Creed aloud together, and sharing the peace.
-These Christians embrace the sacraments in a way that is fully in-step with tradition.
-These Christians would be working to deliberately include more of the free-flowing elements of a Spirit-led worship experience in their lives.
+These Catholics embrace the sacraments in a way that is fully in-step with tradition.
+These Catholics would be working to deliberately include more of the free-flowing elements of a Spirit-led worship experience in their lives.

 Third Expression Communities would embrace what many describe as the “low church” dominant paradigm; that which is commonly experienced in the typical Protestant congregation.
 This Expression recognizes the ancient church as a legitimate voice, but mostly in their insistence on a celebrating weekly Eucharist.
-Third Expression Convergent Christians rely less on printed prayer books and service guides in favor of extemporaneous preaching, teaching and prayer.
+Third Expression Convergent Catholics rely less on printed prayer books and service guides in favor of extemporaneous preaching, teaching and prayer.

 Western Rite Worship Communities